rclone/rclone/docs/content/docs.md

 modification time and are the same size (or have the same checksum if using `--checksum`).

+### --immutable ###

+Treat source and destination files as immutable and disallow modification.

+With this option set, files will be created and deleted as requested, but existing files will never be updated.
+If an existing file does not match between the source and destination, rclone will give the error `Source and destination exist but do not match: immutable file modified`.

+Note that only commands which transfer files (e.g. `sync`, `copy`, `move`) are affected by this behavior, and only modification is disallowed.
+Files may still be deleted explicitly (e.g. `delete`, `purge`) or implicitly (e.g. `sync`, `move`).
+Use `copy --immutable` if it is desired to avoid deletion as well as modification.

+This can be useful as an additional layer of protection for immutable or append-only data sets (notably backup archives), where modification implies corruption and should not be propagated.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.